doggaki/sales_report/README.md

 # Info

-I used a dataset from www.kaggle.com called [Supermarket Sales](https://www.kaggle.com/aungpyaeap/supermarket-sales).
+Using the [Supermarket Sales](https://www.kaggle.com/aungpyaeap/supermarket-sales) dataset from www.kaggle.com  .
 Analyzed it with R programming language using the [R Markdow](https://rmarkdown.rstudio.com/)  and [Flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/index.html) packages combining data and visualizations in a dashboard.

 ### Needed R packages